 It does not matter wither you are fishing nymphs, dries of streamers.
 All methods of fly fishing can be productive on braided rivers.
 The secret is to be versatile and adaptive.
 Be prepared to change your technique as you slowly fish your way along the river.

-The big trout often hold deep, sometimes 4-5 meters below the surface.
+Swinging a streamer across a deep pool can also be productive.
+Big trout often hold deep, sometimes 4-5 yards beneath the surface.
 This can be hard to reach fly fishing, but a beadhead streamer on a sinking line can at times bring success.

 This technique also works wonders in backwater, but there the trout are often patrolling the pool.
 Sometimes, I stalk the fish and watch where their route.
 When they are facing away I will cast out my dry and dropper, then I wait for the trout to return.
 I have hooked some good fish that way.
 Most take the nymph.